ThalesGroup/CipherTrust_Application_Protection/pkcs11/JAVA/README.md

 #### To Run -
 java -cp .;cadp-pkcs11-wrapper-1.0.jar com.vormetric.pkcs11.sample.Helper com.vormetric.pkcs11.sample.CreateKey

+    Note: On Linux replace ';' with ':' in -cp attribute.

-Note: In a similar fashion, you can run other java samples.
+In a similar fashion, you can run other java samples.

 ## Viewing Sample Usage Information